Job prospects Licensed Practical Nurse (L.P.N.) in Canada

-|Newfoundland and Labrador||Fair|
+|Newfoundland and Labrador||Fair Fair|

-|Prince Edward Island||Good|
+|Prince Edward Island||Good Good|

 Labour market conditions over the next 10 years

-Take a closer look at the projected labour demand and supply for this occupation over the 2017-2026 period.
+Take a closer look at the projected labour demand and supply for this occupation over the 2019-2028 period.
 For more information on future job trends, go to the Canadian Occupational Projections System.

-In order to determine the expected outlook of an occupation, the magnitude of the difference between the projected total numbers of new job seekers and job openings over the whole projection period (2017-2026) is analyzed in conjunction with an assessment of labour market conditions in recent years.
-The intention is to determine if recent labour market conditions (surplus, balance or shortage) are expected to persist or change over the period 2017-2026.
+In order to determine the expected outlook of an occupation, the magnitude of the difference between the projected total numbers of new job seekers and job openings over the whole projection period (2019-2028) is analyzed in conjunction with an assessment of labour market conditions in recent years.
+The intention is to determine if recent labour market conditions (surplus, balance or shortage) are expected to persist or change over the period 2019-2028.
 For instance, if the analysis of key labour market indicators suggests that the number of job seekers was insufficient to fill the job openings (a shortage of workers) in an occupational group in recent years, the projections are used to assess if this situation will continue over the projection period or if the occupation will move towards balanced conditions.

-For Licensed practical nurses, over the period 2017-2026, new job openings (arising from expansion demand and replacement demand) are expected to total 32,400, while 28,100 new job seekers (arising from school leavers, immigration and mobility) are expected to be available to fill them.
+For Licensed practical nurses, over the period 2019-2028, new job openings (arising from expansion demand and replacement demand) are expected to total 33,500 , while 28,000 new job seekers (arising from school leavers, immigration and mobility) are expected to be available to fill them.

-Although this occupational group has had balanced market in recent years, projected job openings are expected to be substantially higher than job seekers, creating a shortage of workers over the 2017-2026 period.
+The labour shortage conditions seen in recent years are expected to persist into the 2019-2028 period, and could even become more acute as the projected number of job openings is expected to be substantially larger than the projected number of job seekers over that period.
 Job openings are projected to arise from both employment growth and retirements.
 Similar to most occupations in the health sector, the aging population will demand more health care workers, including licensed practical nurses.
 Indeed, the increase in the number of seniors, coupled with a longer life expectancy, should lead to a higher demand for hospital centers for long-term care.
 In addition, the importance of auxiliary nurses in providing home care services is expected to also contribute to this growth.
 As a result, employment is expected to grow above the average for all occupations.
-Additionally, more than 55% of the job openings are projected to result from the need to replace people who retire.
-Pressures arising from these departures are anticipated to be in line with the national average.
+Additionally, more than 45% of the job openings are projected to result from the need to replace workers who retire.
+Yet, pressures arising from these departures are anticipated to be in line with the national average.
 Indeed, workers in this occupational grouping are generally younger than in other occupations, but tend to retire at an earlier age in their career.
 With regard to labour supply, school leavers are projected to account for the vast majority of job seekers.
 To be allowed to practice in this occupational grouping, workers need to be registered with a provincial or territorial regulatory body and successfully complete the national examination, imposing barriers to new job seekers.
-For this reason, a small number of new immigrants are expected to seek for job opportunities in this occupation.
-However, a significant number of workers are anticipated to leave this occupation because of the difficult working conditions (night and weekend shifts, part-time work, and physical working conditions, among others).
+Despite the barriers to entry, over 20% of job seekers in this occupation are expected to be new immigrants.
+However, a significant number of workers are anticipated to leave this occupation to seek jobs in other related nursing occupations, mostly because of the difficult working conditions (night and weekend shifts, part-time work, and physically demanding working conditions, among others).
 As a result, this occupational group is expected to be in shortage during the projection period.